-These methods are outlined on the "School SEN/D Offer" that can be found on the school website.
+These methods are outlined on the "School SEND Offer" that can be found on the school website.
 Amongst these are:

 Previous school or educational establishment e.g. Pupil Information Profile Pupils

 Parents

 Teaching staff

 Classroom assessment

 Learning Support Assistant

 External Agencies

 SENCO

-The school uses a Record of Identification, Assessment and Intervention for Pupils with Special Educational Needs (RIAISEN) form to document any SEN concerns.
+The school uses Individual Learning Plans to document any SEN concerns.
 This will be treated confidentially and kept on the file of the pupil as appropriate.
-The RIAISEN has three stages of escalation and at each stage the level of provision is determined.